Perform-Partners/github-workflows/README.md

 * File names in the format of `<technology>-<workflow context>.yml`, e.g.
     * `terraform-main.yml` for a Terraform pipeline that runs on `main` branch events
     * `docker-pr.yml` for a Docker image repo pipeline that runs on pull request events.
+    * `workflows-main.yml` contains actions that run in this very repo